Job Post

 Full-time position in the Philanthropy Department.
 Responsible for planning and implementing HSPPR’s signature fundraising events and donor stewardship events for both the Colorado Springs and Pueblo campuses.
-Manages the Events Specialist position and works collaboratively with all members of the Philanthropy department.
+Manages the Events Specialist position and works collaboratively with all members of the Philanthropy department, as well as members of all HSPPR departments.

 Key Duties and Responsibilities

-· Oversees the planning, logistics, and implementation of HSPPR’s signature fundraising events, including: Fur Ball (gala with 500+ guests raising $500K+), Pawtoberfest Dog Walk & Beer Fest (1,500+ attendees, raising $200K), and Whisker Ball (gala for Pueblo supporters with 200+ guests raising $125K+).
+· Oversees the planning, logistics, and implementation of HSPPR’s signature fundraising events, including: Fur Ball (gala with 500+ guests raising $700K+), Pawtoberfest Dog Walk & Beer Fest (2,000+ attendees, raising $210K+), and Whisker Ball Brunch (gala for Pueblo supporters with 200+ guests raising $125K+).

 · Coordinates the planning and execution of donor stewardship events (1-2 events per quarter) for both Colorado Springs and Pueblo campuses in conjunction with Major Gifts team.

-· Manages promotional events, including “Happy Tails Happy Hour” events and community/third party/DIY/partnership events that support HSPPR’s fundraising or promote HSPPR signature events with Events Specialist and Corporate Giving Specialist.
+· Manage promotional events, including “Happy Tails Happy Hour” events and community/third party/DIY/partnership events that support HSPPR’s fundraising or promote HSPPR signature events with Events Specialist and Corporate Giving Specialist.

-· Responsible for the overall event budget management: event revenue, expenses and obtaining net goal.
+· Responsible for overall event budget management and stewardship: event revenue, expenses and obtaining net goal.
 Creates and maintains budgets for each event.

-· Works closely with Director of Marketing & Communications to design and create all event collateral (invitations, programs, flyers, posters, t-shirts, signage, appeal video, scripts, etc.) and provides written content for event-related promotional emails, website and event ticketing sites.
+· Works closely with Marketing & Communications team to establish deadlines for the creation and design all event collateral (invitations, emails, programs, flyers, posters, t-shirts, signage, appeal video, scripts, etc.) and provides written content for event-related promotional emails and updates for event website and ticketing platforms.

 · Collaborates with the Communications team to develop strategy for marketing plans for each event and to ensure the consistent promotion of events.

-· Collaborates with Corporate Giving Specialist to develop sponsorship goals and giving levels for all HSPPR signature events.
-Assists with cultivation, stewardship and retention of event sponsors, business partners and vendors.
-Assists with fulfillment of sponsor benefits.
+· Collaborates with Corporate Giving position to develop sponsorship goals and giving levels for all HSPPR signature events.
+Assists with cultivation, stewardship and retention of event sponsors and major donors, business partners and vendors.
+Gather input and perspectives to fulfill sponsor benefits and maximize sponsorship value.

-· Solicits in-kind donations and in support of events, including overseeing the procurement of auction items for the Fur Ball and Whisker Ball silent and live auctions.
+· Solicits in-kind donations in support of events, including overseeing the procurement of auction items for the Fur Ball and Whisker Ball Brunch silent and live auctions.

 · Handles follow-up activities relating to events and promotions; provides post-event evaluations and reporting.
 Coordinates donor, volunteer, committee correspondences, thank you notes, and tax acknowledgements.